-- (a) The County Fire Warden or authorized representative shall be responsible for ensuring County enforcement of Chapter 56 of the California Fire Code as it pertains to fireworks and pyrotechnics and California Code of Regulations, Title 19, Division 1, Chapter 6.
-The San Diego County Sheriff shall be responsible for enforcement of Chapter 56 of the California Fire Code as it pertains to explosives and California Code of Regulations, Title 19, Division 1, Chapter 10. - (b) All other fire code enforcement responsibility shall be as follows: - (1) By the Fire Warden or his/her duly authorized representative of the San Diego County Fire Protection District in all unincorporated areas of the County that are outside a fire protection district. - (2) For areas in a fire protection district, by the district fire chief or his/her duly authorized representative.
+(a) The County Fire Warden or authorized representative shall be responsible for ensuring County enforcement of Chapter 56 of the California Fire Code as adopted by and incorporated in the County Fire Code insofar as it pertains to fireworks and pyrotechnics and California Code of Regulations, Title 19, Division 1, Chapter 6.
+The Sheriff shall be responsible for enforcement of Chapter 56 of the California Fire Code as adopted and incorporated in the County Fire Code insofar as it pertains to explosives and California Code of Regulations, Title 19, Division 1, Chapter 10.